 Today, Sickles Market is known not only for having the highest quality, freshest produce and plants, as always, but also for its wide selection of gourmet grocery items, international cheeses, baked goods, butcher shop, deli, and a kitchen presenting fresh, chef-prepared foods to satisfy every taste and occasion.
-Sickles also offers fresh cut flowers and custom floral services, a charming gift boutique featuring eclectic items from home décor and tableware, to personal care, fashion jewelry and accessories, and an extensive garden center with high quality garden accessories, furniture, tools and supplies to go along with Sickles’ selection of plants, flowers, seeds, trees and shrubs.
+Sickles also offers fresh cut flowers and custom floral services, a charming gift boutique, and an extensive garden center with high quality garden accessories, furniture, tools and supplies to go along with Sickles’ selection of plants, flowers, seeds, trees and shrubs.

 One important thing that has not changed since the farm market began is the essence of what makes this market so special: the old-fashioned values of service, quality, and genuinely caring about you, our customers.
 Please stop in and experience the Sickles version of customer service.
 We look forward to sharing quality with you.